Caecily/ANTICS/ANTICS Core/Calls.md

     Modified by an instruction, the target must perform the instruction to the best of their ability.
 This is distinct from NARRATE in that COMMAND can be NIXed, NOTED and so forth, and indicates an instruction to the character, whereas NARRATE instructions are always to the player.
 ####DEFEAT
     Target is 'killed', regardless of hits remaining.
 No amount of HEALing can remove this condition.
 Unlike SLAY, this indicates a narrative defeat which will eventually be recovered from.
-####DRAIN
-    Prevents the use of abilities (base hits and damage calls are unaffected).
-Also NIXs all ongoing effects on you, and sets any personal variables to 0.
 ####DROP
     Modified by an item of equipment on the targetâ€™s person (e.g. â€˜DROP that gunâ€™), that piece of equipment must be dropped.
 If the prop is fragile it may instead be placed on the ground.
 If no duration is specified, they may immediately retrieve the item.
 ####EMOTE